TimWSpence/cats-stm/README.md

 The documentation is built using [sbt microsites](https://47deg.github.io/sbt-microsites/).
 You can generate it via `sbt makeMicrosite`.
 You can view it locally via `cd docs/target/site && jekyll serve`.

-You can also publish to Github pages via `sbt publishMicrosite`.